rwagoner/ADS1018-Library/README.md

-# ADS1018-Library
+# ADS1018 Arduino Library

-An arduino library for Texas Instruments ADS1018, 12-bit ADC.
+An Arduino library for the SPI interface Texas Instruments ADS1018, 12-bit ADC.